RemedyData/Dahel_Tour_de_France_Analysis_Internship/README.md

 ## Analysis and Observation:

-Summary of the insights gained into the company's performance:
+Summary of the insights gained into the bike race performance:

 - The average speed of the riders in the year 1903 is	24.2km/hr